simh/simh/0readme_39.txt

 3.25 Sigma 32b

 Incomplete; more work is needed on the peripherals for accuracy.
+Included in the beta simulators package.

 3.26 Alpha

 Incomplete; essentially just an EV-5 (21164) chip emulator.
+Included in the beta simulators package.

 3.27 SAGE

-Beta.
+Incomplete.
+Included in the beta simulators package.

 3.28 SC1

 Internal simulator for SiCortex supercomputer; intended as an example of implementing an SMP system in the current SimH structure.
+Included in the beta simulators package.

 4. Suggestions for Future Work